sarashamas/docs-calendar/docs/guides/configuration.md

     editorShape: [
         {
             type: "files",
-            key: "attached", // the "attached" key is used when providing the event data via the "data" property
+            key: "attached", // the "attached" key is used when providing the event data via the "events" property
             label: "Attachment",
 			uploadURL: url + "/uploads",
 			config: {